 Two main possibilities were considered to create the autotags: 2D textures and procedural textures.
+The first idea (two-dimensional textures applied to objects) was chosen as the initial test to see if indeed the bottleneck of the program would be the consumption of video memory or the processing resources that are not enough.

+The option of developing a procedural texture was not implemented in the moment due the fact that it is necessary a routine to draw each letter, and the implementation of such routine is very complex and the main idea right now is to discover the limitations of the GPU.

-The first idea (two-dimensional textures applied to objects) was chosen as the initial test to see if indeed the bottleneck of the program would be the consumption of video memory. .The first step to create the , is the creation of a repository of characters where it is possible to store the letters, and after assemble to a specific textures when needed.
+The first step to create the Auto Tags, is the creation of a repository of characters where it is possible to store the letters, and after this letter will be assemble in an organized way in order to form a word of phrase to a specific textures when needed.

-In order to evaluate the effect of the autotags in different situations, it was also created a simple scene graph algorithm to simulate real effects of a 3D visualization software in real time and also allowing the creation of complex scenes for testing.
+In order to evaluate the effect of the Auto Tags in different situations, it was also created a simple scene graph algorithm to simulate real effects of a 3D visualization software in real time and also allowing the creation of complex scenes for testing.
 The cubes and cylinders geometry produced for the tests were done so that they were simple and did not have a number of vertices larger than necessary.

 The cylinders constructor method has parameter values given by radius, height and how many times the texture should be repeated on it.
 This creates three arrays containing the position of its vertices, normals and texture coordinates of each vertex.
 These three arrays are passed to OpenGL to create a display list.
 The display list, use the function glDrawArrays receiving GL_TRIANGLE_STRIP.
 The caps of the cylinder, or discs, are designed using the parameter GL_TRIANGLE_FAN in the glDrawArrays.

 In the case of the cube, its constructor method takes the dimensions of height, width and depth and how many times the texture should be repeated in each of their faces.
 Then the arrays are configured to return the vertices, normals and texture coordinates for each face.
 Display lists were used to improve application performance.
-The display lists are created by side and use the function glDrawArrays using GL_QUADS, to render the faces of the cube.Dinamic Texture
+The display lists are created by side and use the function glDrawArrays using GL_QUADS, to render the faces of the cube.

+Colors are also applied in the geometries in order to evaluate the effect of the textures over the surfaces.
+It is desired that the text appears over the object not afecting the understanding of the shape of the geomtry.

+Dinamic Texture

 In order to build a different texture for each object, methods were developed organizing words vertically or horizontally.
+Depending the geometry of the target object, it might be better to place the texture in the horizontal than in the vertical.
 These functions extract characters from the repository and rearrange them to form the desired new image, which can be used as texture.
 The repository is a PNG image that contains all ASCII characters, plus the LATIN-1 characters.
-Figure 4 presents the texture used.
+In the future, new character, for different languages for instance, can be easily incorporated.
+Figure 4. presents the texture used.